In life, there are plenty of times we all feel like a hamster stuck on a wheel going nowhere!

 If the next actions are not clear, people will waste time trying to figure out what to do.
 Or even worse, they will spend time on something that was not the intention of the project manager.

-Use a Project Management tool
+Use a Visual Project Management Software

 - Capture the information process, manage progress, and help complete tasks.